Sociology 3300 Home Page

 in Writing Term Papers for Sociology Students"

 for further information.

 NOTE: The "Optional Paper Assignment" described there is NOT available for this class.
 Additional

 details on the term paper will be discussed in class.
 Neither is the option to use SOME popular

 magazines or web sites.

-are a wide variety of different word processing programs available; downloading and printing papers
+involved: there are a wide variety of different word processing programs available; downloading

 Each student will be expected to make a 5 minute presentation to the class about some